Community dynamics of sustainable fisheries in the Brazilian Amazon

 - institutional dynamics that influence sustainability.

 Methods will involve a combination of quantitative and qualitative methods.
 Field work requires travel to the Amazon and the ability to conduct face-to-face interviews with fishers and community members.

-A BS degree in environmental studies, geography, planning, political science, sociology, public policy and administration, natural resources, ecology, fisheries or other related discipline is required.
-Experience with social science research or policy is strongly preferred.
+An M.S. degree* in environmental studies, geography, planning, political science, sociology, public policy and administration, natural resources, ecology, fisheries or other related discipline is required.
+Substantive experience with social science research or policy is strongly preferred.
 Fluency in Portuguese is necessary to conduct research.
 Candidates with a demonstrated ability to become fluent will be considered.
-Other essential skills include strong writing and verbal communication, a demonstrated competence with statistics, and ability to work independently and in a team.
+Other essential skills include strong writing and verbal communication, a demonstrated competence in basic statistical analysis, and ability to work independently and in a team.

-The research assistantship is available to both US citizen and international candidates through the Department of Forest Resources & Environmental Conservation, Virginia Tech.
+The research assistantship is available to both US citizens and international candidates through the Department of Forest Resources & Environmental Conservation, Virginia Tech.
 The student will enroll in the Ph.D. degree program in Virginia Tech’s Department of Forest Resources & Environmental Conservation.
 Additional opportunities for affiliation and funding are available through the Global Change Center’s Interfaces of Global Change program.

 Interested students are encouraged to email the following as a single pdf document: 1) a brief cover letter describing their professional background, relevant research experience and interests, career goals, and reasons for seeking a Ph.D. degree, 2) a current curriculum vitae/resume, 3) names and contact information for three references, and 4) an unofficial copy of transcripts and GRE scores (if you have been able to take them) directly to me at firstname.lastname@example.org.
 Do not submit materials to the Virginia Tech Graduate School at this time.